ozjimbob/Rslippy/README.md

 To Do
 -----
 * Convert to S4 classes for different object types.
-* More rendering/display options
+* More rendering/display options.
-* Sort of projection bugs / automatic reprojection
+* Sort of projection bugs / automatic reprojection.
 * Integration into shiny?
+* Support for DoParallel library when rendering tiles.